erew70/prodinfo-injection-tool/README.md

 **THE TOOL IS BROKEN RIGHT NOW DUE TO A BUG IN HOW PYTHON READS OFFSETS, ALSO IT WILL NOT INJECT INTO PRODINFOS WITH CERTS ALREADY IN THEM, THE TOOL ONLY WORKS WITH PRODINFO GENERATED FROM PRODINFO_GEN TOOL!
 DO NOT USE THIS TOOL UNTIL I UPDATE OFFSETS!**

-While the tool does indeed sucessfully inject keys, serials, and certificates, the console for some reason **WILL NOT BOOT!** (patches are underway to fix this!)
+While the tool does indeed PARTIALLY inject keys, serials, and certificates, the console for some reason **WILL NOT BOOT!** (patches are underway to fix this!)

 if anybody would like to tinker with this and update the readme or the code, prs are welcome